Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Jurassic World director and co-writer Colin Trevorrow confessed to having read Sayles’ script in a 2015 interview with Screen Crush, and made no effort to hide his admiration: “Honestly man?
 I liked it in a lot of ways,” he said.
 “I knew what was going on.
 What was going on was bananas, but that's not a bad thing!
 My movie is bananas.
 There's a lot in there to like.
 It’s nuts in a lot of the right ways.”

-Jurassic Park is streaming on Peacock now.
+Jurassic Park and its two sequels are streaming on Peacock now.